Bank of England steps in to calm markets

 "The Bank has identified a risk from recent dysfunction in gilt markets, so the Bank will temporarily carry out purchases of long-dated UK government bonds from today [28 September] in order to restore orderly market conditions," a spokesman said.

-"These purchases will be strictly time limited, and completed in the next two weeks."

-They added that the chancellor was "committed" to the Bank's independence, adding: "The government will continue to work closely with the Bank in support of its financial stability and inflation objectives."
+It added that the chancellor was "committed" to the Bank's independence, adding: "The government will continue to work closely with the Bank in support of its financial stability and inflation objectives."